mrevilme/node-elk/README.md

 Node.js library to interact with 46elks messaging service.

+## Requirement

+* Account at 46elks.com

 ## Usage

-First, install the npm package.
+First, install the npm elk package.

 ```
 $ npm install elk
 ```

+This will download all you need to get started in your ./node_modules/ folder.

-Then, include and create an instance with your username and password.
+Then, in your project, include and create an instance with your username and password.

 ```javascript
 var Elk = require("elk").Elk;